Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Gloss Pet Dwellings Paint

 However, one thing to note is that you first need to get yourself a primer if you want the paint to adhere well and stay on for the long term.
-You can refer to the Pet Dwellings Primer I mention above and use them together.

 If you want to get another type of paint, make sure that it dries fast.

-You wouldn’t want any remaining fumes (harmful or not), to be still lingering on the cage when you put your bird inside.
-You wouldn’t want your birds to be unintentionally exposed to more fumes than they should for the long term.
+You wouldn’t want any remaining fumes (harmful or not) to be still lingering on the cage when you put your bird inside.

 That’s also why I recommend keeping your birds aside and out of the cage for a week (separate accommodation) for the smell to leave the cage first!